-Wear bathing suits (swimming costumes) and sportswear only in appropriate venues.
-Both men and women should be especially vigilant about choosing appropriate clothing during they holy month of Ramadan.
+Similarly bathing suits (swimming costumes) and sportswear should only be worn in appropriate venues.
+Both men and women should be especially vigilant about dressing appropriately during they holy month of Ramadan.

 Language barrier in Qatar

-Though the official language in Qatar is Arabic, most people can speak and understand English.
-Furthermore, English is quickly becoming the lingua franca of the business world – much to the dismay of some Qataris.
+Although the official language in Qatar is Arabic, most people can speak and understand English, which is quickly becoming the lingua franca of the business world – much to the dismay of some Qataris.

-That said, keep in mind that the ever expanding foreign community is a mishmash of cultural diversity, and some people will be more proficient in the language than others.
-Try your best to be patient.
+That said, expats should keep in mind that the ever-expanding foreign community is a diverse cultural entity, and some people will be more proficient in the language than others, which can require a fair amount of patience.

 Time in Qatar

-Furthermore, lateness is not nearly as offensive as it is in Western cultures; rather, it’s considered inordinately rude to hurry someone, or to look at your watch throughout an engagement.
+Furthermore, lateness is not nearly as offensive as it is in Western cultures; rather, it’s considered inordinately rude to hurry someone, or for people to look at their watch throughout an engagement.